cthoyt/cthoyt.github.io/_posts/2021/2021-07-26-tales-from-the-auslaenderamt.md

 an 18-month "work search visa" which is mostly the same as a work visa but is issued even if you don't already have a job.
 I was exited by this because I wanted to take some time off.
 The only issue was they issued my appointment after when my visa expired.
-This was particularly bad becuase it was in December, and I wanted to travel for the holidays.
+This was particularly bad because it was in December, and I wanted to travel for the holidays.
 If I did this and my visa expired while I was out of the country, I would have a big problem - you can't re-enter for 6 months after your visa expires.
 I tried emailing (unsuccessfully)